So you've learned hiragana. Good for you. Ready to do the same thing all over again so you can learn katakana?

 <u>rou</u>tes you can take.
 Route one and Route two.

 Look at that beautiful

 <u>ro</u>ad goes around in a square, never ending.
 What a terrible road this is.
 What are you, a 12 year old playing Sim City?

 When you ask a question (that's why this is a question mark) you often begin your question with the word

-Do you remember how シ is a lady with a weird face?
+Do you remember how シ (shi) is a lady with a weird face?
 The two little dashes are more horizontal than vertical, which helps us to know it's a face.
-Who's face?
-This is

 This is the last of the main katakana.
 The exercises will now cover quite a bit (you know quite a bit!), so make sure you understand and know everything before moving on.

-- Using Drag n' Drop Katakana, drag the all of the kana into their spots.
-Try to be able to finish it in three minutes.
+- Go to Tofugu's Learn Kana Quiz, select "Practice Katakana" as usual, and then select the "All Main Kana" box.
+Aim to be able to finish it in three minutes.
 If that's too easy try two minutes.
-Two minutes should be difficult but more than doable.
+Two minutes should be difficult but doable.

 - Using this worksheet, fill in all the blanks.
 You know the drill!

 That's it!
 From here on out it's just combinations of kana or variations on kana you already know, which makes things both easier and harder.
 Let's start with katakana's dakuten.